ChileanVirtualObservatory/asydo/README.md

  * pypi package:

-    Install with the command `pip install asydo==0.1.0.dev1` and it will resolve all the dependencies automatically.
+    Install with the command `pip install asydo-dev` and it will resolve all the dependencies automatically.

  * conda package: